Updated February 25, 2022

-Home to the Canary Islands lively second capital Las Palmas, this stunning island is known as a ‘continent in miniature’ because of its richly diverse scenery.
-From the vast Maspalomas sand dunes, to the pristine pine forests of Tamadaba and the dolphin-studded seas near Mogán, delightful Gran Canaria has something for everyone.
+Home to the Canary Islands lively second capital, Las Palmas, this stunning island is known as a ‘continent in miniature’ because of its diverse scenery.
+From the vast Maspalomas sand dunes and its stunning golden beaches, to the pristine pine forests of Tamadaba and the dolphin-studded seas near Mogán, delightful Gran Canaria has something for everyone.

-When night falls over those dramatic landscapes, head for Las Palmas’s old town lined with ornate Spanish colonial-style architecture and seek out Callejón de Vegueta (Agustin Millares Torres, 19) one of the island’s best tapas bars where you should order local-loved potato dish papas arrugadas doused in a fiery chili and garlic mojo rojo sauce.
+When night falls over those dramatic landscapes, head for Las Palmas’ old town lined with ornate Spanish colonial-style architecture and seek out one of the island’s tapas bars where you should order local-loved potato dish papas arrugadas doused in a fiery chili and garlic mojo rojo sauce.

 Island-hoppers tip: The flight time from Gran Canaria to Lanzarote is 45 minutes, while ferries take just under four hours to do the trip from Las Palmas to Arrecife.

-Other highlights here include hiking through rugged and colourful volcanic terrain in Timanfaya National Park, lazing on Papagayo’s golden beaches and supping on lapas – limpets in garlicky sauce – and other local tapas in the lava caves of Manrique’s Jameos del Agua, a cultural space dubbed 'eighth wonder of the world’ by Hollywood legend Rita Heyworth.
+Other things to do in Lanzarote include hiking through rugged and colourful volcanic terrain in Timanfaya National Park, lazing on Papagayo’s golden beaches and supping on lapas – limpets in garlicky sauce – and other local tapas in the lava caves of Manrique’s Jameos del Agua, a cultural space dubbed 'eighth wonder of the world’ by Hollywood legend Rita Heyworth.